 - Closed Rhinoplasty (Endonasal Technique)

 The endonasal technique is used when the nose requires minimal reshaping.
 The method is widely used, and one of the reasons for it is because the operation does not cause a visible external scar.
 With this approach, the incision is made within the nose.
 The doctor then separates cartilage and bone from the nasal skin enabling the reshaping, rearrangement, removal or augmentation of the cartilage and bone tissue until the results are achieved.
-This technique is also favorite because there is always minor swelling caused.
+This technique is also a favorite because there is always minor swelling caused.

 Closed rhinoplasty can deliver results on its own, but in most cases, a complimentary open nasal surgery will have to be done for more natural and even results.

 This is a revision nasal surgery that is conducted to correct any faulty results or effects caused by another operation.
 This is the standard remedy for patients who did not achieve the needed results in the initial operation or ones that have experienced significant complications due to a poorly done nasal operation.
 Secondary rhinoplasty can either be open or closed depending on the problem being corrected.
 It also requires the services of a well-experienced surgeon to avoid escalating the complication even further.